 NGC 457 is the brightest open cluster in Cassiopeia and one of the finest objects of its type in the northern sky.
 At magnitude +6.4, it's just beyond naked-eye visibility but easily seen with binoculars and a beautiful sight through telescopes.
-The brightest cluster stars are arranged in prominent lines and curves lines appearing to resemble an Owl shape, hence the popular name "the Owl Cluster".
-It's located 7,900 light-years distant.
+The brightest cluster stars are arranged in prominent lines and curves that resemble an Owl shape, hence the popular name "The Owl Cluster".

 NGC 457 is best seen from Northern Hemisphere latitudes during August, September and October.
 It appears high in the sky and even overhead from many locations.
-From latitudes greater than 32N, the Owl is circumpolar and never sets.
+From latitudes greater than 32N, the Owl is circumpolar and therefore never sets.

-Since not included in Messier catalogue, NGC 457 is often overlooked and not as well known as other bright clusters.
+Since not included in the Messier catalogue, NGC 457 is often overlooked and not so well known as other bright clusters.
 However, this beautiful group of stars is one of the best open clusters in the northern sky.
-It has an estimated age of 21 million years and is number 13 in the Caldwell catalogue.
+It has an estimated age of 21 million years and is located 7,900 light-years distant.
+The cluster is number 13 in the Caldwell catalogue.

 NGC 457 Data Table